-- formulating proposals for distribution of the profits; - opening or closing head offices and permanent organisations abroad; - resolutions relating to mergers, in the cases allowed by law, opening or closing of secondary premises, and amendments to the terms of the Articles of Association and General Meeting Regulation if they become incompatible with new mandatory legislative provisions: - resolutions on the commencement or termination of operations in individual business sectors; - appointing the Direttore Generale, establishing their powers and duties and their revocation; - taking decisions on the criteria for management and coordination of the Group companies and implementation of instructions issued by IVASS; - resolutions on the other matters that by law may not be delegated. - 17.
-Recommendation 12 of the CG Code provides as follows: The board of directors appoints an independent director as lead independent director:
+- formulating proposals for distribution of the profits; - opening or closing head offices and permanent organisations abroad; - resolutions relating to mergers, in the cases allowed by law, opening or closing of secondary premises, and amendments to the terms of the Articles of Association and General Meeting Regulation if they become incompatible with new mandatory legislative provisions; - resolutions on the commencement or termination of operations in individual business sectors; - appointing the Direttore Generale, establishing their powers and duties and their revocation; - taking decisions on the criteria for management and coordination of the Group companies and implementation of instructions issued by IVASS; - resolutions on the other matters that by law may not be delegated.

-a) If the chair of the board of directors is the chief executive officer or holds significant management powers; - b) if the post of chair is held by the person who, alone or jointly, controls the company; c) in large companies, even if the conditions indicated in subs a) and b) do not exist, if this is required by the majority of independent directors - 18.
-The Board of Directors and Committees Regulation provides that the chairmanship be assigned to the Chair of the BoD, provided that the latter is an Independent Director: this election is consistent with the decision not to appoint a LID for the reasons described earlier. - 19.
-S. 2381 Civil Code establishes that the matters for which the Board of Directors has sole responsibility are those indicated in s.
+18. The Board of Directors and Committees Regulation provides that the chairmanship be assigned to the Chair of the BoD, provided that the latter is an Independent Director: this election is consistent with the decision not to appoint a LID for the reasons described earlier.

+19. S. 2381 Civil Code establishes that the matters for which the Board of Directors has sole responsibility are those indicated in s.
 2420-ter Civil Code.
-(Delegation to directors), 2423 Civil Code (Drafting of financial statements), 2443 Civil Code (Delegation to directors), 2446 Civil Code (Reduction of capital due to losses), 2447 Civil Code (Reduction of share capital below the statutory limit), 2501-ter Civil Code (Merger plan) and 2506-bis Civil Code (Demerger plan). - 20.
-In its resolution dated 16 November 2023, the Board approved the Management policy for engagement with Investors and Other Relevant Stakeholders.
-In order to pursue sustainable success, this Policy extends the scope of the previous Management policy for engagement with all Investors covering the Board's direct engagement with only current and potential investors to the other relevant stakeholders of the Company and the Group, as of 1 January 2024.
+(Delegation to directors), 2423 Civil Code (Drafting of financial statements), 2443 Civil Code (Delegation to directors), 2446 Civil Code (Reduction of capital due to losses), 2447 Civil Code (Reduction of share capital below the statutory limit), 2501-ter Civil Code (Merger plan) and 2506-bis Civil Code (Demerger plan).